jariffo/Rstudio_Certification_Teaching/README.md

 ### General background:

-- Sayén is 20 years old.
-- She studies astronomy.
+Sayén studies astronomy is in the last year of her program.
+Also, she works as an assistant teacher called "astronomy and statistics"; which combine theoretical and applied concepts.

 ### Relevant experience:

-- The last semester she partcipates in an intermediate workshop for tidyverse and she follows this courses:
-  - Introduction to the tidyverse (10 hours).
-  - Import data in R (5 hours).
-  - Intermediate ggplot2 (25 hours).

-- In this semester, she participates in the Tidyverse Fundamental Track and the course where she enroll are
-  - Intermediate tidyverse (30 hours).
-She is now in the middle of the course and the chapter on Working with data, in the last lesson she learns
+Sayén use R since three years ago.
+In the last semester she partcipates in an introductory workshop for tidyverse.
+In particular, she knows import data and make graphs.
+In this semester, she participates in the intermediate workshop for tidyverse.
+In the capter working with data, in the last lesson she learns if_else() function.

 ### Perceived needs:

-- In her program is important make applied projects in astronomy.
+Sayén knows that is important manipulate data to develop the university's projects and then R is a great tool.
+Also, her family do not understand clearer what she does, so it's great how they visualizations can help to talk with her family about her studies.

 ### Special considerations:

-- Very shy and she does not believe so much in her capacities and suffers from impostor syndrome in discussions about
+Sayén is very shy, she does not believe so much in her capacities and suffers from impostor syndrome in discussions about R. Also, she studies with a scholarship and she prepare classes for learn more and for money.

 ## 2. Concept map